-A student has the right to apply for a grade of Incomplete "IC" if she is unable to take the final exam or submit the final project on the due date due to circumstances, including but not limited to, health problems or a death in the family.
-The student must apply for a grade of "IC" through completing the "Incomplete Request (IC Grade) E-Form" (available in the Petition System) before the due date of the final exam.
-During the application process, the student must upload the necessary documents to validate the reasons she claims for not being able to complete the course final requirement/s.
+Students have the right to apply for a grade of Incomplete "IC" if they are unable to take the final exam or submit the final project on the due date due to circumstances, including but not limited to, health problems or a death in the family.
+The students must apply for a grade of "IC" through completing the "Incomplete Request (IC Grade) E-Form" (available in the Petition System) before the due date of the final exam.
+During the application process, the student must upload the necessary documents to validate the reasons they claim for not being able to complete the course final requirement/s.

-The course instructor assigns a grade of "IC" to the student if the following conditions are met:
+The course instructor assigns, then, a grade of "IC" to the student if the following conditions are met:

 - Completing a minimum of 60% of the course work requirements and passing them.

-- Providing sufficient documents that support the application.
+- Providing enough documents that support the application.

-A student who fails to officially apply for the grade of "IC" and misses a final exam, receives a grade of Absence Failure "AF".
-A student who fails to show up within one week of the missed final exam date and submit authentic documents to support her absence will receive the so far earned grade in that course.
-The instructor changes the grade of "AF" to "IC" and reschedules the final exam only for students who show up within the one week period with valid documents to support their absence.
+Students who fail to officially apply for the grade of "IC" and miss a final exam, receive a grade of Absence Failure "AF".
+Those who fail to show up within one week of the missed final exam date and submit authentic documents to support their absence will receive the so-far-earned grade in that course.
+The instructor changes the grade of "AF" to "IC" and reschedules the final exam only for students who show up within the one-week period with valid documents to support their absence.

 Removal of an Incomplete Grade ("IC")

-A student who receives a grade of "IC" must deliver the incomplete work of the course within eight weeks after the initial final exam date for that course.
-If the student fails to deliver the work within the identified period, she receives the so far earned grade of the course.
-The instructor is rendered responsible for removing the "IC" grade through the "Removal of Incomplete Grade E-Form" (available in the Petition System) within eight weeks of the original final exam date.
-Any student who has an 'IC" grade on her transcript will not be able to graduate.
+Students who receive a grade of "IC" must submit the incomplete work of the course within eight weeks after the initial final exam date for that course.
+The instructor will remove, in this case, the "IC" grade through the "Removal of Incomplete Grade E-Form" (available in the Petition System) within eight weeks of the original final exam date.
+If the students fail to submit the work within the identified period, they receive the so-far-earned grade of the course.
+Students who have an 'IC" grade on their transcript will not be able to graduate.